namanjn98/sci-lit-IR/README.md

-# Information Retreival from Scientific Literature
+# Information Retrieval from Scientific Literature
 Codes for Extracting Information from Scientific Articles

 | Files | Description |